Riley Grisar: 5 Fast Facts You Need to Know

 At a ‘Build the Wall’ rally at UNLV, Turning Point USA chapter leader Grisar said the groups “Build the Wall” sign was ripped down and described what he characterized as a mob of potentially violent demonstrators had the Turning Point USA student group members in fear.

-In the video posted by Campus Reform on YouTube, it appears that the “Build the Wall” sign is pushed over twice and pamphlets and other materials on a table of the Turning Point USA student group are also strewn on the ground.
-A handful of students yell that the group is racist, and one female students who repeats that the group is racist, is seen pushing the sign down.
+In the video posted by Campus Reform on YouTube, it appears that the “Build the Wall” sign is pushed over twice and pamphlets and other materials on a table of the Turning Point USA student group are strewn on the ground.
+A handful of students yell that the group is racist, and one female student who repeats that the group is racist is seen pushing the sign down.

 The claims of the group being racist were denied by Grisar.